-Our behaviour system is designed to reward those students who are working hard and remove students who take away the opportunity for others to learn and make progress.
-It is a clear and robust system intended to ensure that all of our students have the opportunity to make progress and achieve well in lessons.
-Lessons are undisturbed, highly challenging and inspiring for all.
+Our behaviour system is designed to reward those students who are working hard and meeting expectations regarding conduct in school and out in the community.

+Students who take away the opportunity for others to learn and make progress will be removed for a period of reflection.
+Those that do not conduct themselves in a positive manner will be challenged.
+It is a clear and robust system intended to ensure that all of our students have the opportunity to make progress, achieve and be successful during their time at Nova Hreod.